 - Canned broth can expose you to the hormone-disrupting chemical BPA.
 Food and beverage cans are lined with plastic which may contain BPA (or another bisphenol).
 In adults, BPA has been linked to health problems such as heart disease, diabetes and liver problems.

 - Although Tetra Paks may not contain BPA, they are lined with plastic.
 I don’t want my food—especially liquids—coming into contact with plastic.

 - Store-bought broth tastes bad.

-My vegetable broth recipe cuts down on waste on two fronts—the packaging and the ingredients.
+Homemade vegetable broth recipe cuts down on waste on two fronts—the packaging and the ingredients.
 Throughout the weeks, as I prep my vegetables, I throw very little into my compost bucket.
 Instead, I save celery tops, carrot ends (not the leafy green parts—they may lend a bitter flavor), the ends of onions, cauliflower cores, garlic cloves that have begun to dry out, the ends of green beans, tomato cores, broccoli that has seen better days and so on.
 I collect these bits in glass jars and containers and freeze them.
 As I collect more scraps, they go into the jars.
 Once I have amassed at least a few jars’ worth, I make broth using the following recipe.

 - Vegetable scraps

 1. Throw the scraps into a large pot and add water.
 I don’t completely cover the scraps with water because after you cook them for a few minutes, they shrink down and become immersed in liquid.